FastyBird/fastybird/src/FastyBird/Module/Accounts/README.md

 ## Documentation

-Learn how to use accounts module and manage your accounts in [documentation](https://github.com/FastyBird/accounts-module/blob/main/.docs/en/index.md).
+Learn how to manage application accounts and manage access in [documentation](https://github.com/FastyBird/accounts-module/blob/main/.docs/en/index.md).

 ## Feedback

-Use the [issue tracker](https://github.com/FastyBird/accounts-module/issues) for bugs or [mail](mailto:code@fastybird.com) or [Tweet](https://twitter.com/fastybird) us for any idea that can improve the project.
+Use the [issue tracker](https://github.com/FastyBird/fastybird/issues) for bugs or [mail](mailto:code@fastybird.com) or [Tweet](https://twitter.com/fastybird) us for any idea that can improve the project.